muratk3n/thirdwave/en/README.md

 ---

-So this was RoyalExit?
+Was that RoyalExit?
 So many exits over there

 ---